cexdexProject/swapping.sol/README.md

 This is a Solidity smart contract for a simple CrossChainSwap functionality.
 The contract allows users to initiate a swap of ERC20 tokens from one blockchain to another and then complete the swap once the transaction is confirmed on the destination blockchain.

 How it Works
-Initiate Swap: To initiate a swap, a user needs to call the initiateSwap function and provide the following parameters:
+Initiate Swap:: To initiate a swap, a user needs to call the initiateSwap function and provide the following parameters:

 token: The address of the ERC20 token to be swapped.
 amount: The amount of ERC20 tokens to be swapped.